awsdocs/amazon-connect-admin-guide/doc_source/contact-center-phone-number.md

 For pricing information about how much a claimed phone number costs, see [Amazon Connect pricing](https://aws.amazon.com/connect/pricing/)\.

 If you want to keep a phone number you already have, you can port the phone number and use it with Amazon Connect\.
+After a phone number is ported to Amazon Connect, it appears in the list of available phone numbers for you to assign to contact flows\.

 **Topics**
 + [Claim a Phone Number](claim-phone-number.md)